Qarik-Group/interns-summer-2019/shield-blogs/introducing_etcd_plugin/Introducing_etcd_plugin.md

 etcd plugin supports:

-1. Anonymous auth(no auth)
+1. Anonymous authentication(no authentication)
-2. Role-based auth (Username/password)
+2. Role-based authentication (Username/password)
-3. Certificate based auth
+3. Certificate-based authentication
-4. Role based auth coupled with cert based auth
+4. Role based authentication coupled with cert based auth

 ### Fields

-This is the defacto information that you need to provide any plugin in order to backup/restore. etcd plugin needs the following information:
+This is the defacto information that you need to provide any plugin in order to backup/restore.
+Etcd plugin needs the following information:

 1. Endpoints/etcd URLs: IP addresses/DNS names of your etcd installation
 2. Timeout: Defaults to 2 seconds.
-3. Auth type: No auth, RBAC, cert based
+3. authentication type: No authentication, Role-based authentication, Certificate-based authentication
 4. Username
 5. Password
 6. Client certificate (User/Operator needs to copy paste the contents of the PEM file)